(Botanical name: Citris paridisi)

 The dosages and application are empirical.
 That which is listed below, is what has been used safely by more than one rat owner.

-As an antiseptic solution: apply diluted Grapefruit Seed Extract to the ulceration several times a day. (recommended by Virginia Simpson, RMCA member)
+Apply diluted Grapefruit Seed Extract to the ulceration several times a day.
+4, (and as recommended by Virginia Simpson, RMCA member).

 - Keep in a tightly closed container away from light.
 Refrigerate when mixed with juice or food.